-Pros / This is one of the most attractive ice cream makers in our lineup with a beautiful cedar bucket and a classic look.
+Pros / This is an attractive ice cream maker with a beautiful fir wood bucket.

-The Aroma ice cream maker gives you the option to churn ice cream automatically or manually.
-The hand crank attaches to the bucket easily and adds to this ice cream maker's nostalgic value.
-This bucket model has an on-and-off switch.
-Most bucket motors require you to unplug the unit to stop the unit.
-One of the only other units with an on-off switch is the Hamilton Beach 1.5 Quart 68880.
+This Aroma machine can churn ice cream using its electric motor, or you can spin the hand crank to churn it manually.
+The hand crank is easy to attach to the bucket and adds to the ice cream maker's nostalgia.
+To switch to its electric mode, you just flip the machine’s on/off switch.
+Most bucket ice cream makers need to be plugged in or unplugged to start or stop the motor, so the Aroma’s on/off switch is quite convenient.
+One of the only other similar units with an on/off switch is the Hamilton Beach 1.5 Quart 68880.
 The hand crank and electric motor are interchangeable, and you can use both on the same batch of ice cream.
-We suggest using the hand crank first, and then using the motor.
+We suggest using the hand crank first and then the motor.

-To get the most out of the Aroma old-fashioned ice cream maker, you'll need old-fashioned patience.
-Without proper preparation, it takes at least an hour to make homemade ice cream.
-This ice cream maker is high maintenance because of its beautiful wooden bucket and metal parts.
+To get the most out of this old-fashioned Aroma ice cream maker, you need old-fashioned patience.
+Without proper preparation, it can take more than an hour to make homemade ice cream.
+This ice cream maker is a bit high maintenance because of its beautiful wooden bucket and metal parts.
+Also, it’s made up of seven parts, which is more than any of the other ice cream makers we reviewed.
+As such, it took 20 minutes to clean, which is considerably longer than the other ice cream makers we tested.

 - Ease of Cleaning